 The purpose of the Online Catalog is to provide information about the MGH Institute of Health Professions to persons who work and study at the Institute, to persons who may be interested in applying for admission, and to the general public.
 While every effort has been made to insure the accuracy of the information in these online publications, the Institute reserves the right to make changes at any time with respect to course offerings, degree requirements, services provided, or any other subject addressed in the Online Catalog.
+Upon request, a paper copy of the online catalog is available in the Office of Student Affairs.

-The Catalog provides policies and procedures in effect at the time of posting on the website for Academic Year 2009-2010.
+The Catalog provides policies and procedures in effect at the time of posting on the website for Academic Year 2010-2011.
 Although subject to change, the program requirements for students who enter the Institute during the terms covered by this online catalog must be satisfied by the student for successful completion of any program.